-We, at Rooks Heath College, believe that each student has individual and unique needs.
+We, at Rooks Heath School, believe that each student has individual and unique needs.
 Teachers should have high expectations of all students, regardless of their current ability, and are required to set challenging tasks for students.
-Lessons are expected to be differentiated so that every child achieves.
+Lessons are expected to be adapted to the needs of the students in the class so that every child achieves.
 Our wide range of curriculum choices enable staff to meet the needs of students with a range of learning differences and each curriculum area is expected to provide a range of texts, materials, teaching strategies and learning activities that enable all students to fully participate in lessons.

 We recognise, however, that some students require more support than others.
-Some students require help throughout their time in college, while others may need a little extra support for a short period to help them overcome more temporary difficulties.
-Rooks Heath College aims to provide all students with strategies for dealing with their needs in a supportive environment and to give them meaningful access to the National Curriculum.
-Rooks Heath College is committed to making all reasonable adjustments to ensure the full inclusion of students with special educational needs and disabilities.
+Some students require help throughout their time in school, while others may need a little extra support for a short period to help them overcome more temporary difficulties.
+Rooks Heath School aims to provide all students with strategies for dealing with their needs in a supportive environment and to give them meaningful access to the National Curriculum.
+Rooks Heath School is committed to making all reasonable adjustments to ensure the full inclusion of students with special educational needs and disabilities.